-Tame family, were patrons of architecture.
-Nicola defined merchant broadly as someone engaged in trade, since as John Tame superbly illustrates through his rise to the gentry, merchants were not a unified social class.
+The final paper by Nicola Coldstream (read in her absence by Challe Hudson) addressed the practices of late medieval merchants who, like the Tame family, were patrons of architecture.
+Nicola defined 'merchant' broadly as someone engaged in trade since, as John Tame superbly illustrates through his rise to the gentry, merchants were not a unified social class.
 Besides churches they also funded diverse works for the public good: market buildings, guildhalls, almshouses, schools, roads, and more.
 They built or improved the infrastructure necessary for business to prosper, often close to their own shops, dwellings, and trade routes.
-Their building works were usually, though not always, on a less grand scale than that of the nobility, and many are remembered to us only through their wills and the writings of early antiquaries.
-Some merchants contributed to projects of cities and guilds, when funding an entire building was beyond their means, and many supported the ever necessary upkeep of bridges, roads, and water conduits.
-Almshouses, hospitals, and schools also received generous patronage from merchants.
+Their building works were usually, though not always, on a less grand scale than those of the nobility, and many are remembered to us only through their wills writings early and the of antiquaries.
+Some merchants contributed to projects of cities and guilds, when funding an entire building was beyond their means, and many supported the ever-necessary upkeep of bridges, roads, and water conduits.
+Almshouses, hospitals and schools also received generous patronage from merchants.
 They contributed to building and improving parish churches collectively and by adding parts to the existing building.
 Because so many merchants jointly financed their building projects, it was suggested that we may discover that the same occurred at Fairford, rather than St. Mary's being the work of, unusually, a single prosperous family.